 10. Laurent di Lorto.
 We begin with a history lesson.
-Even our forefathers had their blushing moments.
+Even our forefathers had their blushing moments on the soccer pitch.
 Watch Laurent di Lorto make a mess of this simple shot en route to banging his face into the post and handing Italy a cheap goal in the quarterfinals of the 1938 World Cup (Go to :55):

 9. Lee Dixon.
 Dixon is next in the proceedings with his lovely shot over David Seaman, the former English national goalie.
 Unfortunately, Seaman was also his Arsenal team mate and this world class finish left him feeling utterly dreadful:

 8. Martin Hansson.
 So many losses in soccer are blamed on the referee so I felt I had to include a monumental error in judgment.
 Martin Hansson was the one to blame as he single-handedly missed Thierry Henry’s blatant handball that propelled France into the 2010 World Cup and left Ireland reeling in despair and frustrations.
 Sure, Henry is just as much as fault here and I’m sure the Irish will never forget what he did:

 7. Jamie Pollock.
 Hard to think it now, but Manchester City was in the thick of the relegation battle of 1998 in Division 1!
 Desperately needing a result against QPR, midfielder Jamie Pollock did the unthinkable and made a stunning run with a beautiful header into his own net.
 For shame!
 Man City spent the next season ruing this fateful moment in Division 2: